 Accused: Herman Webster Mudgett, alias Dr. Henry Howard Holmes

 Arrested: Boston, November 17, 1894

 He operated the Castle as a hotel for visitors to the fair.
 In the privacy of his soundproof rooms, Holmes would torture and kill hotel guests.
-Some were locked in rooms fitted with gas lines controlled by Holmes; he would turn on the gas when they slept.
+Some were locked in rooms fitted with gas lines which he controlled; he would turn on the gas when they slept.
 Others were locked in a bank vault near his office where he could listen to their screams as they suffocated.
 The bodies were dropped down a greased chute to the basement which was outfitted with a dissecting table, a lime pit, and an enormous furnace.
 After removing the flesh and cleaning the bones, he would reassemble the skeletons and sell them to medical schools.